puppetlabs-toy-chest/puppetlabs-aws/README.md

 #### Type: ec2_autoscalinggroup

-Sets up an EC2 auto scaling group.
-For more information, see the aws module [autoscaling documentation and examples](https://github.com/puppetlabs/puppetlabs-aws/tree/master/examples/auto-scaling-groups).

 ##### `name`
 *Required* The name of the auto scaling group.
+This is the value of the AWS Name tag.

 ##### `min_size`
 *Required* The minimum number of instances in the group.